hectorLop/Waste-Detector/README.md

 ![CD diagram](docs/CD_pipeline.png)

 ### :tv: Project Demo
 The application is already deployed in this [url](http://ec2-54-155-101-152.eu-west-1.compute.amazonaws.com:8501/).
-It allows a user to use an existing example image or to upload upload a custom image.
+It allows a user to use an existing example image or to upload a custom image.
 Also, the user can change both the detection threshold and the NMS threshold to optimize the object detection.

 <img src="docs/hugginface_example.png" alt="MJU-dataset" style="zoom:50%;" />